stoplightio/platform-docs/docs/6.-migrations/next.md

 ## When can I migrate?

 If any of the following features are critical to your workflow, we suggest you wait to migrate until we've finished building a solution that fits your needs.
-You can request to be notified and even make suggestions by voting on our [public roadmap](https://meta.stoplight.io/roadmap).
+You can request to be notified and even make suggestions by voting for features on our [public roadmap](https://meta.stoplight.io/roadmap).

 |                                     |  Timeline   | Description                                                                        |
 | ----------------------------------- | :---------: | ---------------------------------------------------------------------------------- |